quantumlib/Qualtran/docs/reference/qualtran/Register.md

 <!-- Placeholder for "Used in" -->

-Each register has a name as well as attributes describing the quantum data expected to be passed to the register.
-A collection of `Register` objects can be used to define a bloq's signature, see the `Signature` class.
+Each register has a name and a quantum data type.
+A collection of `Register` objects are used to define a bloq's signature, see the `Signature` class.

 <h2 class="add-link">Attributes</h2>

 `name`<a id="name"></a>
-: The string name of the register
+: The string name of the register.
+This name is used to 'wire up' quantum inputs by name, analogous to Python's keyword-arguments.

-`_bitsize`<a id="_bitsize"></a>
+`dtype`<a id="dtype"></a>
-: The number of (qu)bits in the register OR the quantum data type of the register.
+: The quantum data type of the register, for example `QBit()`, `QUInt(n)`, `QAny(n)`, or any of the data types provided in the top-level <a href="../qualtran.html"><code>qualtran</code></a> namespace.
-  If an integer is given it will be converted into either a QAny dtype or QBit dtype (_bitsize = 1).

 `shape`<a id="shape"></a>
-: A tuple of integer dimensions to declare a multidimensional register.
+: An optional tuple of integer dimensions to declare a multidimensional register.
 The total number of bits is the product of entries in this tuple times `bitsize`.

 `side`<a id="side"></a>